sharifni/Database-Application/README.md

 3. See the tables by querying in SQL Commands select * from all_tables
 4. Download SQL Developer from oracle website.
 5. Run the sql_developer.exe     In this you can create, alter, delete tables easily
+6. Create new Connection, give username:oraadmin, password: pswd(Used in AWS), hostname address of AWS, SID - ORCL and connect.

+7.In local create a odbc driver, go to control panel and search for ODBC driver, select 64 bit and configure.
+8. In Access, go to export->more->ODBC Database ->Gives a popup, enter Name of table you want to insert into Oracle db in AWS
+9. Now select Data source, u will see lish of drivers, select the one u created in 7 step
+10. It will ask for password.
+Give the password for user oraadmin and ok.

+To reflect changes made in access form directly reflect in Oracle db.
+11. Now that you have exported your tables to oracle db, all your data is in aws backend db of oracle.
+12. Delete all the tables from local access. *Take a backup before deleting
+13. Now import tables using ODBC connection from oracle db.
+Change the names of the tables to match exactly as earlier tables.
+As these names are used in forms and other place.
+14. Now the insertions, modifications reflects in oracle db of aws.